-During the year ended December 31, 2017 and 2016, the Partnership distributed 46,123,981 and 10,766,297 Athene shares to AAA unitholders, respectively, and the Investment Partnership distributed 1,831,618 and 777,726 Athene shares to its general partner, respectively.
-This distribution of Athene shares represents a non-cash financing activity.
+During the year ended December 31, 2018 and 2017, the Partnership did not make any partners' capital distributions in cash or distributions of Athene shares.
+During the year ended December 31, 2018 and 2017, the Partnership distributed 22,507,327 and 46,123,981 Athene shares to AAA unitholders, respectively, and

+F-17 AP ALTERNATIVE ASSETS, L.P.
+Financial Report the Investment Partnership distributed 3,517,873 and 1,831,618 Athene shares to its general partner, respectively.
+These distributions of Athene shares represent non-cash financing activities.
 During the year ended December 31, 2017, the Investment Partnership made partners' capital distributions in cash of \$1.5 million to facilitate related expense reimbursements by AAA to the Investment Partnership.
-For the year ended December 31, 2016, the Partnership did not make any partners' capital distributions in cash.